PCI DSS 4.0.1 Compliance: What Every Business Must Do by 2025

 6. Monitor PCI Security Standards Continuously

-- Monitor internal controls and your systems continuously
+Continuously monitor internal security controls and systems

-- Fill out and store merchant risk assessments
+Complete and retain merchant risk assessments

 How Do You Find a QSA for Your Audit?